July 5, 2024

 Because of the universal perception that hard skills are superior to soft skills, some experts have argued for a change in terminology to give soft skills the importance they deserve.
 They say that the terms “hard’ and “soft” indicate there’s a hierarchy between them with “hard” skills denoting greater desirability and “soft” denoting expendability.
 Some proposed alternatives for the term “soft skills” are “essential skills”, “complex skills”, “human capabilities” and so on.

-In this blog, we argue that the push towards increased adoption of technology and automation at the workplace over the last decade or so – which has accelerated during the Covid-19 pandemic – has put soft skills and soft skill sets at the centrestage of the future of work.
+In this blog, we argue that Artificial Intelligence, and the overall push towards increased adoption of technology and automation at the workplace over the last decade or so, has put soft skills and soft skill sets at the centrestage of the future of work.
 Below, we list three reasons why we think so.
 Wherever possible, we cite research or reports that support the argument we make.

 1. Soft skills make employees relevant